Position in the Value Chain

 Global research network

 Product stewardship is our “license to operate.”
 Evonik monitors its products’ entire value chain from procurement of the raw materials to delivery to our industrial customers.
 This approach should not be confused with a complete life cycle assessment.
 Product stewardship also encompasses evaluating potential environmental and health risks caused by Evonik products and minimizing these wherever possible.
-Besides complying with all statutory requirements such as the European chemicals regulation REACH [1], the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), and specific implementing acts, product stewardship at Evonik includes voluntary commitments that go beyond these regulations.
+Besides complying with all statutory requirements such as the European chemicals regulation REACH, the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), and specific implementing acts, product stewardship at Evonik includes voluntary commitments that go beyond these regulations.
 For many years, we have been committed to the international Responsible Care® initiative and the Responsible Care Global Charter of the International Council of Chemical Associations (ICCA).
-Evonik describes the implementation and control mechanisms for monitoring compliance in an internal product stewardship standard.
+Evonik describes the implementation and control mechanisms for monitoring compliance in an internal group product stewardship standard.
 The cornerstones of our approach to product stewardship are set out in a product stewardship policy published on our website.
 This is about future-proofing our product portfolio by replacing hazardous substances in the supply chain.
 At the same time, we are working on alternatives to hazardous materials in our products as part of our efforts to improve the sustainability of our portfolio.
+In this connection, product stewardship aspects are likewise considered in acquisitions and divestments to ensure that Evonik’s internal criteria are applied in respect of a newly acquired product portfolio.

 Evonik evaluates all substances placed on the market (> 1 metric ton p.a.).
 To ensure a sound basis for risk assessment, we also take into account small quantities of SoCs.
 Where necessary, restrictions are placed on certain usage patterns or, in extreme cases, a complete ban is issued on use in certain products.
 Evonik evaluates its substances using its own chemicals management system (CMS).
 This system lets us evaluate our substances at global level.
-The content of the CMS has been harmonized with the requirements of ICCA and those of REACH.
-Evonik strives to continuously reduce or replace SVHCs wherever possible.
-We actively mitigate the associated risks for employees, customers, and the environment through advanced technologies and various risk management actions, ensuring safe production and use.
-As an extension of the CMS, our Chemicals Management SystemPLUS is used for products containing more than 0.1 percent of SVHCs.
+The content of the CMS has been harmonized with the requirements of ICCA and REACH.
+We employ advanced technologies and implement various risk management actions to ensure safe production and use.
+As an extension of the CMS, our Chemicals Management SystemPLUS is used for products containing more than 0.1 percent of a substance that meets SVHC criteria.
 Our aim is to reduce or replace these wherever possible.

 Target

-We have set ourselves the voluntary target of including and evaluating by the end of 2026 substances added to our portfolio through acquisitions between 2021 and 2023.
-Similarly, we aim to include and evaluate by the end of 2026 products added to our portfolio through acquisitions between 2021 and 2023 within CMSPLUS.
+In the reporting period, we expanded our previous, voluntary target of including and evaluating by the end of 2026 those substances added to our portfolio through acquisitions made between 2021 and 2023.
+We additionally aim to include and evaluate by the end of 2029 those substances added to our portfolio through acquisitions between 2024 and 2026.
+Similarly, we aim to include and evaluate by the end of 2026 and 2029, respectively, those products added to our portfolio through acquisitions between 2021 and 2023 and between 2024 and 2026, respectively, in CMSPLUS.

-Evonik regards circular economy as a fundamental transformation of economic activity.
-Circular economy is a system-oriented approach covering industrial processes and economic activities along the entire value chain.
-It aims to achieve a climate-neutral, resource-efficient economy which preserves the value of products, materials, and resources for as long as possible.
-Circular economy means decoupling economic growth and the use of resources by returning valuable raw materials to the loop at the end of their useful life.
+Evonik regards circular economy as a fundamental transformation to achieve a climate-neutral, resource-efficient economy in which products and materials are used for as long as possible and raw materials are recycled after use.
+This means economic growth is decoupled from resource consumption.
 Better use of resources is a top priority for Evonik.
 Likewise, the circular economy is becoming increasingly important to Evonik in view of our planet’s limitations.
 Growing scarcity of raw materials may lead to inadequate resource availability in the supply chain.
 Activities such as the diversification of raw materials enable us to enhance the reliability of supply for production, helping reduce our reliance on finite fossil-based and other non-circular resources.
-As a specialty chemicals company, Evonik is an integral part of various value chains and has in-depth knowledge of and expertise in the processes, technologies, opportunities, and risks of upstream and downstream players.
+Evonik is an integral part of various value chains and has expertise in the processes, technologies, opportunities, and risks of upstream and downstream players.
 Circular economy thus opens up new business opportunities and attractive growth potential for Evonik.

-As a specialty chemicals company, Evonik is primarily at the heart of various value chains.
-That makes refining our products and technologies and changing our raw material platforms fundamental to achieving a circular economy.
-Alongside our own aspirations, major drivers include the increasingly stringent regulatory requirements coupled with the voluntary commitments of our customers and other companies—like the manufacturers of end products—along the value chain, as they are defining ever more ambitious plans to reduce CO2 as well as targets for the use of circular materials.
+Refining our products and technologies and changing our raw material platforms are fundamental to achieving a circular economy.
+Alongside our own aspirations, major drivers include the increasingly stringent regulatory requirements coupled with the voluntary commitments of our customers and other companies—like the manufacturers of end products—as they are defining ever more ambitious plans to reduce CO2 as well as targets for the use of circular materials.
 Working with partners at every link in the value chain is key to Evonik’s successful role in the transformation to a circular economy.

-Through our global circular economy program, we are expediting our business activities toward a circular economy by integrating all business lines at Evonik.
+Through Evonik’s global circular economy program, we are expediting our business activities toward a circular economy.
 We review both the circularity of raw materials of all types and the value chains in all of Evonik’s markets.

 Targets